 Andrea Samadi, host of the podcast, “Neuroscience Meets Social and Emotional Learning”

 Andrea Samadi is a former middle school teacher who began working with success principles with students in the late 1990s.
-Her programs, grounded in brain-based research and the most current neuroscience findings, help parents, teachers, and coaches optimize
+Her programs, grounded in brain-based research and the most current neuroscience findings, help parents, teachers, and coaches optimize learning, achievement, and wellbeing.

 Attendees will learn:

 - How poverty transforms brain structures and functions

 - The impact of poverty on learning and self-regulation

 - How to modify instruction to have success with students from low-socioeconomic statuses